• Skip to primary navigation

 • Scoop the flesh out of the pumpkins and set aside in a bowl.

 • Remove from heat.
 Puree the soup with an immersion blender, or in batches in a regular blender and return to the pot.
-Stir in ½ cup of evaporated milk, maple syrup, and vinegar.
+Stir in 1/2 cup of evaporated milk, maple syrup, and vinegar.
 Taste and adjust the seasoning as necessary.
 If the soup is too thick, stir in a little more stock or water.
+If it tastes bland to you, it probably needs more salt, and/or a splash of vinegar or lemon juice to brighten the flavor.

 • Ladle soup into bowls and garnish with a drizzle of olive oil and some roasted pepitas if desired.